Immigration to Chile: Netherlands

 In 1600, the Chilean city of Valdivia was conquered by Dutch pirate Sebastian de Cordes.
 He left the city after some months.
 Then in 1642 the VOC and the WIC sent a fleet of ships to Chile to conquer the city of Valdivia and seize the goldmines of the Spanish.
 The expedition was conducted by Hendrik Brouwer, a Dutch general.
 In 1643 Brouwer conquered the Chiloé Archipelago and the city of Valdivia.
 Brouwer died on 7 August 1643, and the vice-general Elias Herckmans took control.

 The second emigration from the Netherlands to Chile came in 1895.
 Under the so-called "Inspector General of Colonization and Chilean Immigration" a dozen Dutch families settled between 1895 and 1897 in Chiloé, particularly in Mechaico, Huillinco and Chacao.
 In the same period Hageman Egbert arrived in Chile. with his family, 14 April 1896, settling in Rio Gato, near Puerto Montt.
 The Wennekool family came to Chile and inaugurated the Dutch colonization of Villarrica.

 In the early 20th century, a large group of Dutch people, known as Boers, arrived in Chile from South Africa and worked mainly in construction of the railway.
 The Boer War would eventually lead in 1902 to the British annexation of both the Dutch and British colonies.
 Some of the Boers, also called Afrikaners decided to return to Europe, many of them after a long stay in British camps.
 Shortly after their return to the Netherlands, some were presented with the opportunity to immigrate to Chile with the help of the Chilean government.

 On 4 May 1903, a group of over 200 Dutch emigrants sailed on the steamship "Oropesa," of the "Pacific Steam Navigation Company," from La Rochelle (La Pallice) in France.
-The majority of migrants were born in the Netherlands: 35% were from North Holland and South Holland, 13% from North Brabant, 9% from Zealand and another 9% from Gelderland.
+The majority of migrants were born in the Netherlands: 35% were from North Holland and South Holland, 13% from North Brabant, 9% from Zeeland and another 9% from Gelderland.
 Only a dozen children had been born in South Africa (in Pretoria, Johannesburg, Valkrust, Roode Koog, Muurfontein, Platrand, Watersaltoon and Cape Town/Kaapstad).
 Among the emigrants was a small group of singles, but most were married couples with children (some had as many as five children).

 On 5 June, they traveled by train to their final destination, the city of Pitrufquén, located south of Temuco, near the hamlet of Donguil.
 Another group of Dutch emigres arrived shortly after in Talcahuano, aboard the "Oravi" and the "Orissa".
 The Dutch colony in Donguil was christened "Colonia Nueva Transvala" or "New Transvaal Colony".
 Between 7 February 1907 and 18 February 1909, more than 500 families eventually settled in Chile to start a new life.

-It is currently estimated that there are about 50,000 Chileans of Dutch descent in Chile, mostly located in Malleco, Gorbea, Pitrufquén, Faja Maisan and around Temuco.
+It is currently estimated that there are about 105,000 Chileans of Dutch descent in Chile, mostly located in Malleco, Gorbea, Pitrufquén, Faja Maisan and around Temuco.